Skip to main content

 Refer to Aliases for more information on how to create a new alias.

-To remove a database, click the corresponding Minus.
+To remove a database or collection, click the corresponding Minus:

 MongoDBAdapter_CustomerData_Example